kamahell87/kamahell87.github.io/_posts/2022-01-06-wireguard-vpn.md

 get the configuration automatically.\
 Now you just need to go to your router setting, forward port `51820/udp` of WireGuard and you are good to go.\
 _It was easy, wasn't it?_\
 Of course, there is a lot more than this.
-Just remember: _documentation is your friend_.
+Just remember: _documentation is your friend_!